top of page

 Conversations under the sky- Between a wild bird and a boy.

-CHAPTER 1
+CHAPTER 1 THE BIRD

 “I was born inside the boy”, the wild bird said to the sky.

-CHAPTER 2
+CHAPTER 2 THE BOY

 “Why don’t you?” asked the sky.

-“I don’t know how to”, said the bird
+“I don’t know how to”, said the bird.

-CHAPTER 3
+CHAPTER 3 THE RAIN

 For the first time, the wild bird saw how the boy cried with the rain.
 The wild bird was so extremely delighted that the boy spoke to him that he only managed to utter a single sentence.
 Although it was just a single sentence it was enough for the boy to notice that the wild bird was acknowledging that he was part of him.